macrobiotus/mouse_mating/README.md

    * [x] **Day 7** - possibly re-encode groups, remove mixed group from code, text, and images

  * [] manuscript work
-   * [ ] update supplemental methods - modelling section
+   * [ ] continue with results section - transcriptome work
    * [ ] adjust Fig 1
    * [ ] update all numbers figures and tables from html reports and exported items
    * [ ] find out which genes could be relavant and add to all manuscript sections